Chrysura hirsuta

 Chrysura hirsuta, also known as the Northern Osmia ruby-tailed wasp, is a species of parasitic cuckoo wasp within the family Chrysididae.

 Description

-Chrysura hirsuta can range in length from 7 - 11 mm long.
+Chrysura hirsuta can range in length from 7 to 11 mm long.
 The head and mesosoma of the wasp are blue or dark green in colour, with a possible presence of golden green reflection.
 The metasoma of the wasp however is golden red or in rare circumstances golden green in colour.
 The mandibles possess a sizeable subapical tooth and the scutellum of the metathorax is flat.
-The flight period of C. hirsuta is between April to July.
+The flight period of C. hirsuta is between April and July.
 This species is believed to reproduce via thelytokous parthenogenesis, due to a higher female to male sex ratio.

 Distribution

 Chrysura hirsuta can be found within the Trans-Palearctic region from Western Europe through to East Asia.
 The species has been recorded in the countries and territories of: Albania, Austria, Belarus, Belgium, Czech Republic, Corsica, China, Estonia, Finland, France, Germany, Greece, Hungary, Italy, Japan, Korea, Latvia, Lithuania, Norway, Sweden, Slovakia, Switzerland, Poland and the United Kingdom.

 C. hirsuta has also been found living within the Pyrenees mountain range.